fredgibbs/fredgibbs.github.io/courses/digital-mapping.md

 - Must be able to have fun while totally frustrated, even when this stupid little thing takes way longer than it should.

 - GRADUATE STUDENTS: In addition to all other activities on the syllabus, you'll also take turns leading discussion of reading topics.

+- EVERYONE: The key to success with the technical components of this course (both learning-wise and grade-wise) is to make mistakes and fail as frequently as possible.
+If you're not, then you're simply not trying to push beyond your own limitations.
+Once you fail at something, we'll get you unstuck and moving forward again.
+Repeating this often will make the course more rewarding and you'll get a high grade for your effort.

 </div>